JulioAzvd/rawg-wrapper/README.md

-# 🎮 RAWG API Wrapper for TypeScript
+# 🎮 RAWG Wrapper for TypeScript

-Welcome to **RAWG API Wrapper**! 🚀 This is a powerful and easy-to-use TypeScript wrapper for the RAWG API, allowing you to fetch gaming-related data like games, developers, platforms, and much more! 🎯
+Welcome to **RAWG Wrapper**! 🚀 This is a powerful and easy-to-use TypeScript wrapper for the RAWG API, allowing you to fetch gaming-related data like games, developers, platforms, and much more! 🎯

 ---